William Colbeck (gangster): Downfall

 By 1924, Colbeck and the Rats were at the height of their power, but trouble was coming fast.
 Cliques had developed in the gang, and Colbeck surrounded himself with his four core gunmen: bodyguard Louis "Red" Smith, Steve Ryan, Oliver Daugherty, and sharpshooter David "Chippy" Robinson.
-A handful of Rats either fled town or ran afoul of Dint Colbeck.
-In one instance of intra-gang turmoil, Dint and his four top men executed disgruntled Egan gang member Eddie Linehan at the Maxwelton Club on February 13, 1924.
+A handful of Rats either fled town or ran afoul of Dinty Colbeck.
+In one instance of intra-gang turmoil, Dinty and his four top men executed disgruntled Egan gang member Eddie Linehan at the Maxwelton Club on February 13, 1924.

 By this time, the law was closing in as well.
 Colbeck and his top henchmen went on trial for two 1923 mail robberies, one of which netted the gang nearly $2.4 million US in cash and negotiable bonds.
-In order to pay his crew's mounting legal fees, Dint led some of the boys on the robbery of the Granite City National Bank on April 25, 1924, netting $63,000.
+In order to pay his crew's mounting legal fees, Dinty led some of the boys on the robbery of the Granite City National Bank on April 25, 1924, netting $63,000.
 Colbeck was also suspected of ordering an assassination attempt on his longtime benefactor and associate, Missouri State Senator Michael Kinney, on June 3, 1924.
 Kinney survived his wounds, and no one was charged in his shooting.

 On the strength of the testimony of Egan gangster Ray Renard, Colbeck and eight of his men were convicted on November 15, 1924, and sentenced to 25 years in federal prison.
 While in the Atlanta Federal Penitentiary, one of his cell mates was Chicago gang boss Al Capone, who assisted him in his work with the Catholic chaplain.
 Legend has it the two hit it off so well they planned to go into business together once they were both paroled.
 These plans were foiled by Capone's transfer to Alcatraz in 1934.

 Unsuccessful comeback

 Paroled in November 1940, Colbeck declared he was going to work as a master plumber and stay out of trouble.
 Nevertheless, Colbeck and his old associates were rumored to be trying to muscle their way back into the St. Louis underworld.
-On February 17, 1943, Dint Colbeck was found machine-gunned to death in his car at the corner of Ninth and Destrehan streets in St. Louis.
+On February 17, 1943, Dinty Colbeck was found machine-gunned to death in his car at the corner of Ninth and Destrehan streets in St. Louis.
 The exact motive for his murder was unclear; he might have been killed by crime bosses wanting to eliminate a potential rival or by someone nursing a grudge.
 No one was ever charged in Colbeck's murder.

+He was buried at Calvary Cemetery in St. Louis.